appvoid/vosper/README.md

 ### News
 > New logo: Hopefully everyone likes it.<br>
 > Vosk 2.0: The codebase was rewritten and more customization was added!
+> Pip is coming: A proper, easier installation and update alternative will be launched soon.

 ### Features
 - Minimal approach